Women artists: Renaissance

 Although many aristocratic women had access to some training in art, though without the benefit of figure drawing from nude male models, most of those women chose marriage over a career in art.
 This was true, for example, of two of Sofonisba Anguissola's sisters.
 The women recognized as artists in this period were either nuns or children of painters.
 Of the few who emerged as Italian artists in the 15th century, those known today are associated with convents.
 These artists who were nuns include Caterina dei Virgi, Antonia Uccello, and Suor Barbara Ragnoni.
 During the 15th and 16th centuries, the vast majority of women who gained any modicum of success as artists were the children of painters.
 This is likely because they were able to gain training in their fathers' workshops.
 Examples of women artists who were trained by their fathers include the painter Lavinia Fontana, the miniature portraitist Levina Teerlinc, and the portrait painter Caterina van Hemessen.
 Italian women artists during this period, even those trained by their family, seem somewhat unusual.
 However, in certain parts of Europe, particularly northern France and Flanders, it was more common for children of both genders to enter into their father's profession.
 In fact, in the Low Countries where women had more freedom, there were a number of artists in the Renaissance who were women.
 For example, the records of the Guild of Saint Luke in Bruges show not only that they admit women as practicing members, but also that by the 1480s twenty-five percent of its members were women (many probably working as manuscript illuminators).

 Nelli's Last Supper

 The Last Supper, a 7x2-meter oil-on-canvas, preserved in the Basilica of Santa Maria Novella, is the only signed work by Plautilla Nelli known to survive.

-A recently rediscovered fragile 22-foot canvas roll in Florence has turned out to be an outstanding treasure.
-But for the groundbreaking actions of American philanthropist Jane Fortune (died 2018) and Florence-based author Linda Falcone and their organisation, Advancing Women Artists Foundation, the roll might have gathered more dust.
-Four years of painstaking restoration by a female led team, reveals the brilliance of the 16th-century, self-taught, suor Plautilla Nelli, a nun, and only Renaissance woman known to have painted the Last Supper.
+In the 2010s, a fragile 22-foot canvas roll in Florence came to the attention of philanthropist Jane Fortune and Florence-based author Linda Falcone and their organisation, Advancing Women Artists Foundation.
+Four years of restoration by a female led team, reveals the work of the 16th-century, self-taught, Sister Plautilla Nelli and the only Renaissance woman known to have painted the Last Supper.
 The work went on exhibition at the Santa Maria Novella Museum in Florence in October 2019.
 As of early 2020, AWA has sponsored the restoration of 67 works by female artists, unearthed in Florentine collections.